Ghost-910/FitPal/README.md

 - The user can log out at any time, which safely ends the session and returns the application to the login screen.
 ---

-The user can log out at any time, which safely ends the session and returns the application to the login screen.

 ### 👥 **Project Contributors: Cool Pals (Team 12)**

 **Section**: **CS-2203**